-In terms of Census 2011, the statistics shows decline in the level of illiteracy by 17.3 %.
+In terms of Census 2022, the statistics shows decline in the level of illiteracy below 15 %.
 Although the progress is therefore satisfactory, but the level of illiteracy is still worrying since it impacts on the employability of the population.
 Therefore, interventions such as Adults Basic Education, libraries and excellence awards are necessary to arrest the situation.

-With regard to the teacher/leaner ratio for primary Schools, GLM needs to be facilitated in order to comply with the norms and standard as well as the secondary school is within the framework of the national norms and standard, therefore the situation has areas that needs to be revisited to ensure that the standards are complying especially with the COVID19 Pandemic.
+With regard to the teacher/leaner ratio for primary Schools, GLM needs to be facilitated in order to comply with the norms and standard as well as the secondary school is within the framework of the national norms and standard, therefore the situation has areas that needs to be monitored to ensure compliance.
 The performance of primary schools in terms of annual assessment is not satisfactory as learner cannot read and write, this has a long-term impact on Grade 12 results.